tangneyscott/projectimpact/README.md

 The Impact Project creates a positive-sum game (all participants win) for donations supporting Sustainable Development Goals (presented by the United Nations).
 Donations are represented by non-transferable “Impact” tokens, which can be used to gain access to communities, games, giveaways, etc.

 An individual's interests and values are represented by the assets within their crypto wallets.
-Creating a representation of one's societal / environmental impact within the wallet is a benefit of "Impact" tokens.
+Creating a digital representation of a societal / environmental impact within the wallet is a benefit of "Impact" tokens.

 The Minimum Viable Product (MVP) of Impact Project tackles how creators can leverage their community to support the cause they value.
 The first iteration will be a trustless process that supports projects with high-leverage (donating a mosquito net).